jcomeauictx/argentum/doc/build-unix.md

 # Build the library and install to our prefix
 cd db-5.1.29.NC/build_unix/
 #  Note: Do a static build so that it can be embedded into the executable, instead of having to find a .so at runtime
-../dist/configure --enable-cxx --disable-shared --with-pic --prefix=$BDB_PREFIX
+../dist/configure --enable-cxx --disable-shared --with-pic --disable-replication --prefix=$BDB_PREFIX
 make install

 # Configure Argentum Core to use our own-built instance of BDB